Patient's Query

 Hi doctor,

-My father has diabetes for the past 15 years and he is suffering from heart problem for the past four years.
-Recently he was admitted to the hospital due to severe breathing problem, sudden fainting, loss of appetite and water accumulation in the stomach and legs.
-After taking treatment in ICU for several days, he was discharged from hospital and was normal.
-But after 40 days, he was again admitted into hospital with similar symptoms.
-Also, laboratory tests like echo, fasting blood sugar, etc., had been done.
+My father has had diabetes for the past 15 years and has been suffering from heart problems for the past four years.
+Recently, he was admitted to the hospital due to severe breathing problems, sudden fainting, loss of appetite, and water accumulation in the stomach and legs.
+After receiving treatment in the ICU for several days, he was discharged from the hospital and was stable.
+However, after 40 days, he was again admitted to the hospital with similar symptoms.
+Additionally, laboratory tests such as an echocardiogram and fasting blood sugar were conducted.
 I am attaching the medical reports.
-Please help.

 Hi,